Child car seats laws around the world

 Remember, if you're taking a taxi to the airport on your way to jet off, the current UK law states that in a licensed taxi or minicab (private hire vehicles):

-- children under three-years of age can travel without a child’s car seat or seat belt, but only on the back seat
+- children aged under three can travel without a child’s car seat or seat belt, but only on the back seat

-- children aged three-years or older can travel without a child’s car seat if they wear an adult seat belt.
+- children aged three or older can travel on a rear seat without a child’s car seat if they wear an adult seat belt.

-If you have a child under three-years of age, some experts feel the best option is to sit the child next to you on their own seat (if they are able to) rather than holding them on your lap, which isn't safe.
-In the event of a serious crash your body weight may crush the child, and an adult's arms would not be able to hold onto a child, anyway.
+If you have a child aged under three, some experts feel the best option is to sit the child next to you on their own seat (if they are able to) rather than holding them on your lap, which isn't safe.
+In a serious crash your body weight may crush the child, and an adult's arms would not be able to hold onto a child, anyway.

 Our advice is to call the taxi company in advance.
-See whether it has an appropriate car seat available to use, or check to see if you can use your own car seat (if taking it with you).
+See whether it has an appropriate car seat available to use, or check to see if you can use your own (if taking it with you).
 For young babies, where it's not possible to sit them on the seat and a car seat isn't an option, it may be possible to keep them in their pushchair in the back of a black London taxi (Hackney carriage).